-They might look small and weak - but as a matter of fact, they’re actually one of the most energetic, agile and powerful dogs around.
+They might look small - but they're one of the most energetic, agile and powerful dogs around.
 The Border Terrier cross Jack Russell is a mix between two working Terrier breeds, meaning courage and intelligence come naturally to them.

 “Anyone who has encountered a Border Terrier will know that although this is a relatively small breed in terms of overall stature, it is one with a big heart.
 Bold and fearless, these terriers possess a feisty character that belies their size,” David Alderton says in his book, You and Your Border Terrier.